Time-Tracking Tools for Freelancers

 - Reports to help you understand how you’re using your time

-- Labels and colour coding to help you organise your work
+- Labels and color coding to help you organize your work

 - Availability on Android, iOS, and the web

 The main downside is that HourStack doesn’t offer a free option, so you will have to subscribe.
-But at under £5 a month for a personal account, it may be worth the price!
+But at around $5.60 a month for a personal account, it may be worth the price!

 As well as this, RescueTime’s free service offers a range of features, such as: